 This course provides work experience with a college-approved employer in an area related to the student's program of study.
 Emphasis is placed on integrating classroom learning with related work experience.
 Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.
+This course is also available through the Virtual Learning Community (VLC).

-COS 111 Cosmetology Concepts I
+COS 111 Cosmetology Concepts I 4 0 0 4